 The nearest mountain to the O’Dell camp was Bear Mountain and several times I climbed it alone.
 I admit that once when I went up to the top no one was on the trail or could be seen from the top, I decided to shed my clothes and enjoy an opportunity of being au naturel.
 The skin not only contains the body but it also is the point of contact with the world beyond the body.
 Shedding the clothes that protect us from the world, we experience sensations of the world directly — the warmth of the sun, the coolness of the breeze, the feel of the earth beneath our feet.

+The Adirondacks was my favorite area as a youth.
 Even when I was in college I would go to the Adirondacks for a few days after the spring term before I began my summer job for some quiet canoeing, taking one or two college friends along.
+We would rent a canoe on Seventh Lake and stay in a log lean-to on state land.
+After my freshman year I went with a dorm friend named Al who came from upstate New York.

-As I reflect back on my youth I’m amazed at how much I enjoyed being in the natural world.
-I actually chose to attend Hartwick College in Oneonta, NY because of its natural setting on Oyaron Hill overlooking the town of Oneonta.
+I’ve jumped ahead to my college years.
+I loved being in the natural world and I actually chose to attend Hartwick College in Oneonta, NY because of its natural setting on Oyaron Hill overlooking the town of Oneonta.
 It had a beautiful view of the Schoharie Valley to Mt.
 Utsayantha in the Catskills 27 miles away.

-There were woods on the campus in the undeveloped part of Oyaron Hill farther up from the developed campus and I often hiked up to Table Rock to clear my head by communing with nature.
-I enjoyed hiking up other peaks in the Catskills and Adirondacks not just for the view but also to regain a sense of the more expansive world in which I lived.
+There were woods on the campus in the undeveloped part of Oyaron Hill farther up from the developed campus and I often hiked up to Table Rock at the top to clear my head by communing with nature.
+These rock outcroppings were typical geological formations in the area.
+The biggest one was the Giant Ledge in the Catskills.
+I enjoyed hiking up the peaks in the Catskills and Adirondacks not just for the view but also to regain a sense of the more expansive world in which I lived.

-At Hartwick I took a course in geology.
+At Hartwick I was a music major with a concentration in liberal arts.
+But I took a course in geology.
 I figured that as a liberal arts student interested in history I should include a study of the history of the earth.
 One of the popular writers on college campuses in the early 1960s was naturalist and anthropologist Loren Eiseley, author of The Immense Journey (Random House, 1957), which explored the history of the earth and the human presence in it.
 In The Firmament of Time (Atheneum, 1960), the series of lectures he delivered at the University of Cincinnatti as Visiting Professor of the Philosophy of Science to mark the centennial of Charles Darwin’s The Origin of Species (1859), Eiseley spoke of man as “both a pragmatist and a mystic” who believes in both “seen and unseen nature”.
 Humans have been like this since the beginning and, in Eiseley’s opinion, would continue to be this way in the future.
 Eiseley the fossil hunter could describe floating on his back down the Platte River in Nebraska and experiencing the evolution of the land as he flowed over it.

 I also read in college Mircea Eliade’s The Sacred and the Profane (Harper and Row, 1961).
 He spoke of certain trees and mountains becoming “hierophanies” because of a manifestation of the sacred in those natural phenomena.
 I could understand that.
 In my solo explorations of lakes, trails, and mountains in the Adirondacks I found certain places—a particular marsh or cove or glen or rock—that had a mystical quality.
 This was not because I gave the site a sacred designation but because the sacredness of the site was impressed upon me and I was drawn back to it again and again.
 I wanted to reconnect to it.